rakurtz/weinregal-shelly-remote/readme.md

 Version: 0.1
 Shelly remote for rgbw2 for local network

+this little javascript program performs fetch requests to a local shelly api to switch off / on some LED Stripes connected to the shelly device. it works with async/await.

 by now only two of four possible lines possible.
 Simply add the other lines in the toggle function if you want to use more than two.